One excellent tool to examine both the suitability and trustworthiness of a source is the CRAAP method, which stands for:

 Accuracy: The Reliability, Truthfulness, and Correctness of the Information

 Establishing the accuracy, or relative accuracy, of information is an important part of evaluating the reliability of information.
 It is easier to establish the accuracy of facts than it is opinions, interpretations, or ideas.
-The more an idea, opinion, or other piece of information varies from the accepted point of view on a particular topic the harder it is to establish its accuracy.
-It may be completely accurate but corroborating it is both more necessary and more difficult.
-An important aspect of accuracy is the intellectual integrity of the item.
+The more an idea, opinion, or other piece of information varies from the accepted point of view on a particular topic, the harder it is to establish its accuracy.
+An important aspect of accuracy is the intellectual integrity of the item:

 - Are the sources appropriately cited in the text and listed in the references?

 - Are there exaggerations, omissions, or errors?
-These are difficulty to identify if you use only one source of information.
-Always use several different sources of information on your topic.
-Analyzing what different sources say about a topic is one way to understand that topic.
+These are difficulty to identify if you use only one source of information, so always use several different sources of information.
+Analyzing what different sources say about a topic is one way to determine exaggerations, omissions, and errors.

 In addition to errors of fact and integrity, you need to watch for errors of logic.
 Errors of logic occur primarily in the presentation of conclusions, opinions, interpretations, editorials, ideas, etc. Some indications that information is accurate are:

 - the same information can be found in other reliable sources

 - the experiment can be replicated and returns the same results

 - the documentation provided in support of the information is substantive

 - the sources used for documentation are generally reliable